UMCUGenetics/Crossomics/README.md

 # README folder structure of Cross-omics

-## Data folder
-(not uploaded to github)
-* Results from the initial metabolite set creation and extension are saved in the 2019-09-12 folder.
-These are present here and not in the results, because they are used as existing data for the Gene_Metabolite_Mapping part of Cross-omics.
-* All patient meta-data is present in the 'Crossomics_DBS....xlsx' and '.RData' files.
-The most recent date is used in the most recent cross-omics run.
-* Patient metabolite Z-scores are present in the 'Project ...' folders.
-* An excel file which includes all patients that have multiple disease genes is present as 'Patients_with....xlsx'.
-* A list of all unique disease that are determined to be 'true' disease genes is present in the 'disease_genes.txt' file.
-* A list of all genes used for the metabolite set creation and simulated WES results is present in 'All_Genes_....txt', with the version of Ensembl in the name.
-* A list of all Gene-name to HMDB code translations is present in the 'HGNC2Uniprot....RDS' file
-* Metabolite - reaction data from Recon3D is present.

-## Results folder
-(not uploaded to github)
-* Results from different runs are present under the date they have been run.
-The most recent one (2019-12-10) is used for the paper as it is now (2020-01-09).
-* The simulated WES results as used for the metabolite mapping are present in the Mock_genes folder.
-Inside the most recent date was used for the most recent run.

-## Plots folder
-(not uploaded to github)
-* All plots that I made since september.
-I used to have the R script create a folder by the date I made the plots, but I switched in December to have the date of the Cross-omics run as date of the folder.
-So all plots used in the paper are present in 2019-12-10.

 ## src_Metabolite_Set_Creation
 All code used for creating and extending the gene-metabolite sets.
 * All scripts in the main folder are 'primary' scripts and are the ones that need to be run.